lidgnulinux/AGNUSTIC/bootstrap-fedora-fix-Eng.md

 # Install fedora 35 by bootstrap (via ubuntu distro).

+## Machine's specification.

+Machine we use has these specification :

+- Legacy bios.
+- MBR partition table.
+- Single partition.

 ## Preparation :

 - dnf / yum tool, we can install it by run `apt install dnf yum4` tool.